Solutions found! — Since writing the following article, a solution has been found, and is documented at the end of the article.

 - Create an account at telephony provider Anveo.
 (If you’d like to support this blog, you can enter my referral code 5253170 in the signup process.)

 - Add $15 from My Account → Add Funds.
 (Anveo is a pre-paid service.)
 You may have to wait a few hours for the payment to clear.

-- Order a new geographic phone number from Phone Numbers → Order a new number, choosing the United States.
-Choose the Per Minute plan, which costs you $0.50 per month, plus whatever you spend in usage.
+- Order a new Mobile phone number from Phone Numbers → Order a new number, choosing the United States.

 - Setup forwarding of SMSs from your new number, to your local mobile device by going to Phone Numbers → Manage Phone Numbers → Edit → Forward to a phone.

 Anveo is a telephony infrastructure provider, and as such providers an enormous number of features, including the ability to associate your new phone number to a “SIP Client” application running on your iPhone or Android device.
 I initially tried this, but couldn’t get it working given the large number of parameters that must be configured.